Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Results

-We now report estimates of the algorithmic reliance defined in Section~\ref{sec:estimating-ar}: the average causal effect, among applicants for whom the models disagree, of showing the more favorable rather than the less favorable algorithmic score.
+We now report estimates of the algorithmic sensitivity defined in Section~\ref{sec:estimating-ar}: the average causal effect, among applicants for whom the models disagree, of showing the more favorable rather than the less favorable algorithmic score.
 Of the 19{,}545 applicants in the analytic sample, the models disagree for 14{,}305 applicants (73.2\%).
 For the remaining 5{,}240 applicants (26.8\%), the models assign identical scores.
-This agreement group provides no identifying variation for algorithmic reliance, because the favorability of the displayed score does not change with random assignment.
+This agreement group provides no identifying variation for algorithmic sensitivity, because the favorability of the displayed score does not change with random assignment.
 Consistent with this, we observe no statistically detectable difference in admission outcomes across experimental arms (absolute difference $=0.34$ pp, SE $=0.79$ pp, $p=0.67$).

-Table~\ref{tab:algorithmic-reliance} reports estimates of algorithmic reliance by disagreement direction.
+Table~\ref{tab:algorithmic-reliance} reports estimates of algorithmic sensitivity by disagreement direction.
 When Model~1 assigns the higher score ($S_1>S_2$), showing the more favorable rather than the less favorable score increases admission probability by an estimated 0.29 percentage points (SE = $0.48$ pp, $p=0.55$).
 When Model~2 assigns the higher score ($S_1<S_2$), showing the more favorable score increases admission probability by an estimated 0.56 percentage points (SE = 0.46 pp, $p=0.23$).
-Pooling across disagreement directions yields an overall estimate of $\widehat{\text{AR}}=0.42$ percentage points (SE $=0.33$ pp, $p=0.21$).
+Pooling across disagreement directions yields an overall estimate of $\widehat{\text{AS}}=0.42$ percentage points (SE $=0.33$ pp, $p=0.21$).
 None of these estimates are statistically distinguishable from zero at conventional significance levels.
+This null result holds among higher-scoring applicants, for whom admission rates are substantially higher.
+Restricting to those receiving a score of 9 or 10 from at least one model yields a weighted average AS of $-0.005$, with only 2 strata reaching significance at the 5\% level in opposite directions (see Appendix~\ref{appendix:nine-ten}).
+AS estimates stratified by demographic group are similarly small and statistically indistinguishable from zero across all subgroups examined, including URM and first-generation applicants (Appendix~\ref{appendix:demographic}).

-\subsection{Does algorithmic reliance vary with the magnitude of score disagreement?}
+\subsection{Does algorithmic sensitivity vary with the magnitude of score disagreement?}